Nandakishore695/Basic-React-Example-For-Beginner/README.md

 **25.What does mean super keyword in React?**
 - Super keyword is used to call the constructor of its parent class to access the parent's properties and methods in child class(inheritance concept).

+**Current Version of Redux - 5.0.1**

-**26.What is Redux in React?**
+**1.What is Redux in React?**
 - Redux is JavaScript library for managing and centralizing application the state.
 It is most commonly used with libraries such as React or Angular for building user interfaces.

 # Npm vs Yarn different between